aldernero/palettedb/README.md

 - **Familiar editing** — new palettes appear immediately as "Untitled" drafts with a `*` modified marker; save writes them to the database; right-click a palette to copy, rename, or delete it.
 Light / Dark / System theming.
-- **Library API** — fetch palettes by name from your own Go programs.
+- **Library API** — fetch palettes by name for your own Go programs.

 ## The two palette types